Ynn/selfstar/intro-runtime.md

 $> cd {$workdir}
 {/code}

 Listing the content of the directory might be intimidating at first but don't panic!
+Most files are not in your scope.

 Now, start the Felix framework.
 You simply have to run the script {#start_script#} (or {#start_script#}.bat on Windows) {code lang=bash}